 If you have a repetitive event, please inform us if that event will be meeting during any holiday closure periods.

-If the university experiences an emergency closing due to weather, utility failure or other unforeseen disaster, the event is considered canceled.
+If the university experiences an emergency closing due to weather, utility failure or other unforeseen disaster, all events are considered canceled.

 General Purpose Classrooms